-In January, I detailed the research discoveries of my maternal great grandmother who had remained a mystery for many decades because she died after giving birth to my grandmother.
+In January, I detailed my maternal great-grandmother's research discoveries, who had remained a mystery for many decades because she died after giving birth to my grandmother.
 This child was placed for adoption and eventually became my grandmother.

 But why would I write Joseph’s story when I could be seeking out more records?

 Isn’t research discoveries the trigger for many genealogy happy dances?